kathryncodesthings/python-data-projects/README.md

 ## HESA KFI Analysis

+**Skills used:** working with stakeholders to understand a business problem; Python (numpy, pandas, matplotlib); cleaning data; finding and handling outliers; data visualisation; presenting results to stakeholders.

 This project takes open data from HESA, the UK Higher Education Statistics Agency.

 I was asked to review whether there is a significant correlation between two of the Key Financial Indicators collected by HESA: